tsdev/spinw/docs/pages/swplot/swplot.activefigure.md

   folder: swplot, mathjax: 'true'}

 ---

 ### Syntax

-`{hfigure} = swplot.activefigure`
+`hFigure = swplot.activefigure`

+`swplot.activefigure(hFigure)`

 ### Description

-It gives the handle of the active swplot figure and make it selected.
-If no swplot figure exists, throws an error.
+`hfigure = swplot.activefigure` returns the handle of the active swplot figure and makes it selected.
+If no swplot figure exists, the function throws an error.

-SWPLOT.ACTIVEFIGURE(hFigure)

-It makes hFigure the active figure.
+`swplot.activefigure(hFigure)` makes the figure of `hFigure` handle the active figure.

 ### Input Arguments

 `hFigure`
 : Figure handle or figure number.

 ### Output Arguments

-hFigure       Figure handle.
+`hFigure`
+: Handle of the active swplot figure.

 ### See Also

 [swplot.figure](swplot_figure)

 {% include links.html %}